Minor Boy Killed In Road Accident - UrduPoint

 Minor Boy Killed In Road Accident

+A young child was killed while another individual sustained injuries in a tragic road accident occurred near Seharani Bypass, close to Chowk Qureshi, on the outskirts of Muzaffargarh, when a speeding trailer struck a motorcycle from behind

-FAISALABAD, (UrduPoint / Pakistan Point News - 1st Apr, 2025) A minor boy was crushed to death in a road mishap in the area of Samundri police station.
+Muzaffargarh, (UrduPoint / Pakistan Point News - 7th Apr, 2025) A young child was killed while another individual sustained injuries in a tragic road accident occurred near Seharani Bypass, close to Chowk Qureshi, on the outskirts of Muzaffargarh, when a speeding trailer struck a motorcycle from behind.

-Media Coordinator of Rescue 1122 Zahid Lateef said here on Tuesday that 12-year-old Elyan Imran was going on a motorcycle when his two-wheeler slipped and he fell down on the road near Zia Market Samundri-Rajana Road.

-In the meantime, a speeding bus coming from the rear side ran over him and the minor motorcyclist was killed on the spot.
+According to the Rescue Control Room, the motorcycle was hit by the trailer with such force that a 7-year-old boy, Muhammad, son of Qamar Abbas, a resident of Adda 2R Sultan Colony, died on the spot.
+The second victim, 18-year-old Niaz Hussain, son of Faqeer Muhammad, a resident of Dera Ghazi Khan City, sustained injuries.

+Rescue 1122 teams responded swiftly, and shifted the injured and body to Indus Hospital.

 Recent Stories